Symbol Grounding Association in Multimodal Sequences with Missing Elements: Results and Discussion

 where $LCS$ is the length of the longest common sequence, $output_{a,i}$ and $output_{v,i}$ are the output classification of each modality, $gt_{a,i}$ and $gt_{v,i}$ are the ground-truth labels of each modality, and $N$ is the number of elements in the dataset.
 In other words, we are evaluating the association between the common elements.
 Our model not only learns the association but also learns to classify each modality.
 With this in mind, we also reported the Label Error Rate (LER) as a performance metric, which is defined by

 where $output_i$ is the output classification, $gt_i$ is the ground-truth, and $ED(output_i, gt_i)$ is the edit distance between the output classification and the ground-truth.
-In addition, we selected randomly 10,000 sequences from the training set and 3,000 sequences from the testing.
-We did this selection five times and reported the average results.
+As a reminder, the training set has 11,000 multimodal sequences, whereas the testing set has 2,000 multimodal sequences.
+In this work, we have reported the average results.

-Table~\ref{tab:results} summarizes the performance of LSTM trained with a pre-defined coding scheme, the original model, and the presented extension.
+Table~\ref{tab:results} summarizes the performance of LSTM trained with a predefined coding scheme, the original model, and the presented extension.
 Those results are divided into two parts as follows.
 First, the proposed extension handles missing elements in multimodal sequences better than the original model.
 It can be inferred that the max operation keeps the strongest of the common semantic concepts between modalities.
-Note that the representations are used for updating the weights in the backward step.
+Note that the representations update the weights in the backward step.
 Second, the proposed extension reaches similar results to the standard LSTM.
 In this case, LSTM was trained in each modality independently.
 As a reminder, we mentioned two setups for classification tasks: the traditional setup and the setup used in this work.
 We want to point out that the visual LSTM boost the performance of audio sequences compared to LSTM.
 As a result, our model reaches lower Label Error Rate in the audio sequences than the standard LSTM trained only in audio sequence.